ayanahm/simple-csv-transformer/README.md

 #### `transformation/targetStringFormatter`<a name="targetStringFormatter"></a>

 The library comes with some built-in formatters.
-The list of built-in mappers which are declaratively  possible defined in the type `ElementConstructor`.
+The list of built-in mappers which are declaratively  possible defined in the XSD.
-The xsd defines the following ones:
+The XSD defines the following ones:

-`DateValueFormatter`, `StringValueFormatter` and `IntValueFormatter` are built in CSV value formatters.
+`DateValueFormatter`, `StringValueFormatter`, `IntValueFormatter` and `BigDecimalValueFormatter` are built in CSV value formatters.
 But there are also implemented custom formatters present in the package `com.ayanahmedov.etl.api.tostringformatter`.

 #### `transformation/sourceColumn`<a name="sourceColumn"></a>
 Defines which rows to reduce.
 The number of `sourceColumns` are unbounded.
 Also note it is allowed to not to provide any.
-That makes sense, when the target csv needs to be populated with a constant value using the `sourceBindPattern` without any placeholder.
+That makes sense, when the target CSV needs to be populated with a constant value using the `sourceBindPattern` without any placeholder.

 #### `transformation/sourceColumn/sourceValueMapper`<a name="sourceValueMapper"></a>
-Contains classname of a `Mapper`.
+Contains classname of a `Mapper` implementation.
 The source CSV value is read and supplied into this provided implementation.

 #### `transformation/sourceBindPattern`<a name="sourceBindPattern">